3 January in Indian and World History

 Rani Velu Nachiyar (3 January 1730 – 25 December 1796) was a queen of Sivaganga estate from c.
 1780–1790.
 She was the first Indian queen to wage war with the East India Company in India.
 She is known by Tamils as Veeramangai (“brave woman”).

-Savitribai Phule (3 January 1831 – 10 March 1897), the first principal of India’s first girls’ school and the founder of the first farmers’ school.
+Savitribai Phule (3 January 1831 – 10 March 1897), was the first principal of India’s first girls’ school and the founder of the first farmers’ school.
 Mahatma Jyotiba is regarded as one of the most important figures in the social reform movement in Maharashtra and India.
 She is known for her efforts to educate women and downtrodden castes.
 Jyotirao, who later came to be known as Jyotiba, was Savitribai’s mentor, mentor, and supporter.
 Savitribai lived her life as a mission.
 Whose purpose was to get widow marriage, eradicate untouchability, women’s emancipation, and educate Dalit women.
 She was also known as the ‘Adikavitri of Marathi’.
 Phule was born on 3 January 1831.

-Janaki Ballabh Patnaik (3 January 1927 – 21 April 2015), an Indian politician and a senior leader of the National Congress.
+Janaki Ballabh Patnaik (3 January 1927 – 21 April 2015), is an Indian politician and a senior leader of the National Congress.
 He became the Governor of Assam in 2009.
 Patnaik was the Chief Minister of Odisha from 1980 to 1989 and again from 1995 to 1999 as a leader of the Indian National Congress.
-Before Naveen Patnaik, he had the record of being the Chief Minister of Odisha for the longest time.
+Before Naveen Patnaik, he had a record of being the Chief Minister of Odisha for the longest time.
 He was born on 3 January 1927.

-Jaswant Singh Jasol (3 January 1938 – 27 September 2020), a senior politician of the Bharatiya Janata Party.
+Jaswant Singh Jasol (3 January 1938 – 27 September 2020), is a senior politician of the Bharatiya Janata Party.
 He was known for his humility and morality.
-He was one of the few leaders who got the opportunity to become Defense Minister, Finance Minister, and Foreign Minister of India.
+He was one of the few leaders who got the opportunity to become the Defense Minister, Finance Minister, and Foreign Minister of India.
 Jaswant Singh was known as an idealist.
 When he was assigned the charge of foreign policy, he skillfully defused the tensions between India and Pakistan.
 His maturity and respect for his ideas are clearly reflected in his writings.
 Jaswant Singh loved mingling with people and was also a trustee of several projects like hospitals, museums, and water conservation.
 He was born on 3 January 1938.

-Jaipal Singh (3 January 1903 – 20 March 1970), one of the famous players of Indian hockey.
+Jaipal Singh (3 January 1903 – 20 March 1970), was one of the famous players of Indian hockey.
 The period from 1928 to 1956 was the golden era for Indian hockey.
 He was appointed as the captain of the Indian hockey team in the 1928 Olympic Games held in Amsterdam.
 In this Olympics, India got the gold medal for the country under the leadership of Jaipal Singh.
 Jaipal Singh was born on 3 January 1903.

 Read More: 2 January in Indian and World History

-Death Anniversary
+Death Anniversary on 3 January

 3 January in Indian history is observed as the death anniversary of the following personalities:

-Mohan Rakesh (8 January 1925 – 3 January 1972), a writer of the ‘Nai Kahani Movement’.
+Mohan Rakesh (8 January 1925 – 3 January 1972), was a writer of the ‘Nai Kahani Movement’.
 The rise of Mohan Rakesh on the horizon of Hindi drama took place at a time when the tide of the cultural renaissance was pulsating in every walk of life in the country in the 1950s after independence.
 His plays not only changed the taste, tone, and level of drama but also influenced the direction of Hindi theatre.
 In the modern Hindi literary period, Mohan Rakesh, away from his writings, brought Hindi literature closer to the theater and made himself equal to Bharatendu Harishchandra and Jaishankar Prasad.
 He died on 3 January 1972.

-Acharya Parshuram Chaturvedi (25 July 1894 – 3 January 1979), a diligent scholar, researcher, and critic.
+Acharya Parshuram Chaturvedi (25 July 1894 – 3 January 1979), was a diligent scholar, researcher, and critic.
 He was born in Ballia, Uttar Pradesh.
 He was educated at Allahabad and Varanasi University.
 He was a lawyer by profession but had a keen interest in spiritual literature.
 He was a scholar of many dialects of Sanskrit and Hindi.
 He died on 3 January 1979.

 Read More: 1 January in Indian and World History

-Notable events on 3 January in Indian and World history
+Notable events on 3 January in Indian and World History

 3 January 1621 – The great scientist Galileo discovered the telescope.